Imaging and image analysis

 If you're interested in scheduling time on the Octet Red384 you can follow this link to sign up, or visit our core in iLab and look under the 'Schedule Equipment' tab.

 A brief description with more information on the Octet Red384 can be found here.
-ForteBio has also provided a couple of relevant application notes to aid people in their use of the instrument.
-One is on Biomolecular Binding, and the other on Small Molecule Screening.
+ForteBio has also provided a few relevant application notes to aid people in their use of the instrument.
+There is one for Biomolecular Binding, another for Label-free Detection, and finally one on Small Molecule Screening.

 MS/MS data analysis